arpansahu/great_chat/Readme.md

 7. Used AWS Elastic Cache for redis which is not accessible outside AWS, Used Redis Server, hosted on Home Server itself as Redis on Home Server
 8. Used PostgresSql Schema based Database, all projects are using single Postgresql.
 9. PostgresSQL is also hosted on Home Server Itself.
+10. Using MINIIO as self hosted S3 Storage Server.

 ## What is Python ?
 Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the